dosm-malaysia/kawasanku-front/README.md

 # KAWASANKU

-> The official Malaysian government dashboard for the Census 2020 survey.
+> The official Malaysian government dashboard for MyCensus 2020 and related data.

 ![Screenshot of KAWASANKU homepage](/public/static/dashboard.png)